Frequently Asked Questions

 Your application number can be found in the subject line of your application or confirmation e-mail.
 It is a 1-to-4 digit number.
 Contact UCLA IEO if you cannot locate the number.

 Through this advising call our in-country partners will learn more about your qualifications, experience and career goals.
 The call will help them determine whether you are a good match for available internship opportunities in the host country.
 After the call is completed, the in-country partners and UCLA will decide whether to offer you acceptance into the Global Internship Program based on your qualifications and the pool of applicants.
-Applicants will hear back regarding acceptance to the Global Internship Program in early January.
+Applicants will hear back regarding acceptance to the Global Internship Program in mid-January.

-Can I switch into another program?
+Can I switch into another Global Internship Program?

 *Please note that your application will only be considered for one Global Internship Program.
 You cannot apply for two at the same time.

-Cancellation Deadline: February 15, 2023
+Cancellation Deadline: February 14, 2024

-When do programs usually fill up?
+When do Global Internship Programs usually fill up?

 All Global Internship Programs have a limited number of placements available for each location.
-The application is open from October 24 – December 4, 2022.
+The application is open from October 23 – November 27, 2023.
 Students who apply within this time frame will be given equal consideration for acceptance into the program.

 What materials do I need to submit with my application?